raseels-repos/golang-saas-starter-kit/README.md

 New customers can sign up which creates an account and a user with role of admin.
 * Users with the role of admin can manage users for their account.
-* Authenticated users can manage their projects based on RBAC.
+* Authenticated users can manage their checklists based on RBAC.

 The project implements RBAC with two basic roles for users: admin and user.
-* The role of admin provides the ability to perform all CRUD actions on projects and users.
+* The role of admin provides the ability to perform all CRUD actions on checklists and users.
-* The role of user limits users to only view projects and users.
+* The role of user limits users to only view checklists and users.

 Of course, this example implementation of RBAC can be modified and enhanced to meet your requirements.